An enhanced observation method using your sense of touch coupled with gesture drawing.

 NOTE: You need absolutely NO drawing experience to participate in this workshop.

-For more information and to book a workshop, please email: [email protected]
+For more information please email: [email protected]

 Presenting Professor Alp Numanoglu, Head of Paediatric Surgery at Red Cross War Memorial Children's Hospital, with his UCT, HVOD Certificate